Eighth Crusade: Plaisance returns to Acre

 In April 1259, the pope sent a legate to the East, Thomas Agni, then bishop of Bethlehem and later Latin patriarch, with orders to resolve the quarrel.
 About the same time the bailli John of Arsuf died and Plaisance came to Acre and appointed Geoffrey of Sargines as bailli.
 He worked with Agni to secure an armistice.
 In January 1261, in a meeting between the Haute Cour and delegates of the Italians, an agreement was reached.
 The Genoese maintained their headquarters at Tyre and the Venetians and Pisans theirs at Acre.
 The warring nobles and Military Orders were also reconciled.
 But the Italians never regarded the arrangement as final, with their war soon beginning again, to the detriment of all the commerce and the shipping along the Syrian coast, with naval skirmishes through 1270.

 Geoffrey of Sargines restored some semblance of order to the kingdom.
 His authority did not however extend into the County of Tripoli.
 There, Geoffrey's vassal, Henry of Jebail, was at war with Bohemond VI.
 Henry's cousin Bertrand Embriaco had attacked Bohemond in Tripoli itself despite the fact the Bertrand was regent to daughter Lucia of Tripoli.
 In 1258, the barons marched on Tripoli, laying siege to the city where Bohemond was residing.
 Bohemond was defeated and wounded by Bertrand and the Templars sent men to rescue him.
-One day, Bertrand was attacked by unknown peasants and killed.
+One day, Bertrand was attacked by unknown farmers and killed.
 He was beheaded and his head sent as a gift to Bohemond.
 No one doubted that Bohemond had inspired the murder.
 The rebels retreated to Jebail and there was now a blood-feud between Antioch and the Embriaco family.